porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.usage.md

 ## Types

-To ensure a seamless UX in all Porsche web applications it is recommended to use the Tabs as follows
+To ensure a seamless UX in all Porsche web applications it is recommended to use the Tabs Bar as follows

 | Type | Usage |
 |----|----|